fikisipi/elkai/README.txt

 based on LKH (http://akira.ruc.dk/~keld/research/LKH/) by
 K. Helsgaun, PhD.

+TODO: Upload to pypi and add binary wheels so that you can just do "pip install elkai"

 == How to install ==

 1. Make sure you have Python 3 and CMake
 2. Run the following

 pip install scikit-build
-python setup.py test
+python setup.py install

-TODO: Upload to pypi and add binary wheels so that you can just do "pip install elkai"

 == How to use ==

-elkai.solve(x) solves an instance of the assymetric TSP problem.
+elkai.solve(x) solves an instance of the asymmetric TSP problem.

 Argument x:
    A 1D array representing a integer distance matrix between